FrancisIGP/FrancisIGP/README.md

 ## Status

-I'm currently studying for CCNP ENCOR Enterprise Networks.
-It is a professional entry level for the field of networking.
-I'm also planning on writing articles containing useful and informative contents, I'll try my best to post projects and articles even if I'm currently focusing with my studies.
+I'm currently studying for CCNP (ENCOR 350-401) Enterprise Networks.
+CCNP is a professional entry level for the field of networking; a study on implementing core enterprise network technologies including dual stack (IPv4 and IPv6) architecture, virtualization, infrastructure, network assurance, security and automation.
+I'm also planning on writing articles containing useful and informative contents, I'm also dedicated on contributing to open source projects which I will be posting here on GitHub.

 ### Miscellaneous: